papiodesu/leptos_book/src/view/06_control_flow.md

 }
 ```

-An 「if」 expression returns its value, and a 「&str」 implements 「IntoView」, so a
+An "if」 expression returns its value, and a 「&str」 implements 「IntoView", so a
-「Fn() -> &str」 implements 「IntoView」, so this... just works!
+"Fn() -> &str」 implements 「IntoView", so this... just works!

-### 「Option<T>」
+### "Option<T>"

 Let’s say we want to render some text if it’s odd, and nothing if it’s even.